envenomator/agon-flash/README.md

 Having subjected my own gear muuuuultiple times to this utility, I feel it's safe for general use in upgrading the MOS firmware to a new version.
 The responsibility for any issues during and/or after the firmware upgrade, lies with the user of this utility.

+## If all else fails
+Stuff breaks, things happen.
+Yeah, wonderful, but what if after whatever happened, you have bricked your AgonLight?
+Take a deep breath, and have a look at [this](https://github.com/envenomator/agon-vdpflash) utility to perform a *baremetal* recovery.